getQueryString/QuerysAutoClicker/README.md

   if the total is 5 milliseconds or less.
 - The saved states are reset at program start if the _QuerysAutoClicker.ser_ file has been damaged or deleted.
+- QuerysAutoClicker accesses the _QuerysAutoClicker.ser_ file in the file path where the program was started.
+Becomes If QuerysAutoClicker is started in a different path afterwards, a new _QuerysAutoClicker.ser_ file will be created.

 ## Installation